Vajalol/VUI/ROADMAP.md

 - [ ] Implement garbage collection strategies for heavy operations

 ### Phase 5: Error Handling
-- [ ] Add comprehensive error trapping
-- [ ] Implement graceful degradation for API failures
-- [ ] Ensure proper combat lockdown protection
-- [ ] Create user-friendly error messages
+- [ ] Don't implement any print massages or debug or error handling, better he see the error in game and he adress them to fix , so we skip Error Handling

 ## Module-Specific Tasks